IFI Patent Status

 European Patents

 European patents are a special case since the status of the patent after grant is controlled at the national patent office level.
-For more information about the IFI Patent Status of EP records, consult New IFI Patent Status for EP.
+For more information about the IFI Patent Status of EP records, consult IFI Patent Status for EP.

-Note: Detailed information about INPADOC legal status data and coverage can be found at https://www.epo.org/searching-for-patents/helpful-resources/data/tables/weekly.html.
+Note: Detailed information about INPADOC legal status data and coverage can be found at https://www.epo.org/en/searching-for-patents/helpful-resources/patent-knowledge-news/content-and-coverage-tables.